Woolverine94/biniou/README.md

 ## Updates

+  * 🆕 **2023-12-13** : 🔥 ***New text module : Llava 1.5*** 🔥 Using this new module, you can interrogate a chatbot about an input image.
+This module use llama-cpp compatibles .gguf quantized models.
+BakLLava is the default model, not only for its good results, but also because it's the only model usable with 8GB RAM.

   * 🆕 **2023-12-09** : 🔥 ***New models for Chatbot*** 🔥 Adding models [TheBloke/una-cybertron-7B-v2-GGUF](https://huggingface.co/TheBloke/una-cybertron-7B-v2-GGUF) and [TheBloke/MetaMath-Cybertron-Starling-GGUF](https://huggingface.co/TheBloke/MetaMath-Cybertron-Starling-GGUF).
 The latter is currently the best ranked 7B model of the [Open LLM Leaderboard](https://huggingface.co/spaces/HuggingFaceH4/open_llm_leaderboard), with an average score of 71,35 and is #9 in the global ranking.

   * 🆕 **2023-12-08** : 🔥 ***New feature for ControlNet module : support for LoRA models*** 🔥  Adding experimental LoRA options at the bottom of the settings panel in the ControlNet module.
 Same usage and modalities than the Stable Diffusion LoRA features (see below).

   * 🆕 **2023-12-06** : 🔥 ***New feature for img2img module : support for LoRA models*** 🔥  Adding experimental LoRA options at the bottom of the settings panel in the img2img module.
 Same usage and modalities than the Stable Diffusion LoRA features (see below).

-  * 🆕 **2023-12-06** : 🔥 ***New feature for Stable Diffusion module : support for LoRA models*** 🔥  Adding experimental LoRA options at the bottom of the settings panel in the Stable Diffusion module.
-Both SD1.5 and SDXL LoRA could be used.
-You can place your safetensors files from [civitai](https://civitai.com/) or [hugginface](https://huggingface.co/) in ./biniou/models/lora/SDXL and ./biniou/models/lora/SD.
-LoRA support should be extended to other eligibles modules.

-  * 🆕 **2023-12-04** : 🔥 ***New image module : IP-Adapter*** 🔥  Adding IP-Adapter to the image modules.
-Using [IP-Adapter](https://ip-adapter.github.io/), you can transform an input image using both a conditional image and a textual prompt.
-It is pretty good at this game, and produce amazing results.

 [List of archived updates](https://github.com/Woolverine94/biniou/wiki/Updates-archive)